jv813yh/secure_chat_room_TCP_Salt/README.md

 # secure_chat_room_TCP_Salt

 The program can be compiled using a makefile and they are added .bat files for easy launch for Windows of server and client applications.
-The server uses the loopback address and listens on port 8080 (The values can change, they are given from the command line when calling both source codes).
+The server listens on port 8080 (macro PORT).The client enters this information when calling the application(cliet IP Port).

 The client can exchange secure data with other connected ones clients.
 The server provides a chat room service where each client connects to the server